-You can edit a value in brackets '[]' by pressing the SELECT button once (you'll note that the brackets surrounding a particular parameter's value will begin to flash).
-Change the value by pressing left or right.
-Then finalize your adjustment by pressing the SELECT button once more.
+You can edit a value in brackets '[]' by pressing the MENU button once (you'll note that the brackets surrounding a particular parameter's value will begin to flash).
+Change the value by using the $\downarrow$ and $\uparrow$ buttons to decrease and increase the value respectively.
+Then finalize your adjustment by pressing the MENU button once more.

 A few menu items have multiple parameters within an individual menu selection.
-In those cases, you can adjust one item at a time.
-Change one value and then go left or right to the next.
+In those cases, you can adjust one item, and then move to the next, etc.